krisrak/appframework-templates/README.md

 GridView App
 -
-This template can be used for photo app with grid view that will open detail view, for creating applications similar to Photo App or Instagram app.
+This template can be used for photo app with grid view that will open detail view, this template can be used for creating applications similar to __Photo app__ or __Instagram app__.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-GridViewApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-GridViewApp.html)